What is Child Sexual Exploitation (CSE)?

 Most parents find it hard to believe this kind of thing could happen to their child.
 And if your child was dealing with something this awful, you’d know about it, wouldn’t you?

-Here’s why it’s unlikely your child would tell you or others:
+Here is why it is unlikely your child would tell you or others:

-The grooming process – perpetrators gain control over children by grooming them – it’s an incredibly powerful process and many children don’t stand a chance against it.
-Once a child does something – even something really small – that they know they might get ‘in trouble’ for, they become vulnerable to threats and coercion.
+Grooming - perpetrators gain control over children by grooming them, which is an incredibly powerful process.
+Once a child does something , even something really small that they know they might get ‘in trouble’ for, they become vulnerable to threats and coercion.
 So they get in deeper.
-The child comes to believe they are in a loving relationship with their exploiter – and is convinced that they are not loved or understood at home
+The child starts to believe they are in a loving relationship with their exploiter, and is convinced that they are not loved or understood at home

-Shame and guilt – children often believe the abuse is their own fault (especially if it occurred when they were using drugs or alcohol) and fear they will be blamed or punished for what has happened.
-They are frightened they could get into trouble from the police for accepting or handling drugs, or may even have developed a dependency on them.
+Shame and guilt - children often believe the abuse is their own fault, especially if it occurred when they were using drugs or alcohol.
+They fear they will be blamed or punished for what has happened and may be frightened they could get into trouble from the police for accepting or handling drugs, or may even have developed a dependency on them.
 They will also feel ashamed of the sexual acts they have been coerced to participate in

-Fear and blackmail – Exploited children are too frightened to tell anyone what is happening.
+Fear and blackmail - exploited children are often too frightened to tell anyone what is happening.
 Threats of violence are made not just to themselves, but towards their family members.
 They may be blackmailed by indecent images taken during the sexual exploitation.
-They think they still ‘owe’ the abuser/s for any gifts or substances they have received.
+They think they still ‘owe’ the abuser for any gifts or substances they have received.
 They may fear for the perpetrators and what to protect them.

 CSE online